Database Deployment Automation

 If you build and deliver software for your company, you know there’s a constant push to go faster while maintaining (or increasing) quality.
 Things get tough when your team must deliver faster and at higher quality without any additional resources.
 Add the challenges a database deployment offers, and your database team can quickly become a bottleneck to application releases.

-The Rise of Automation in DevOps
+The rise of automation in DevOps

 Across industries, software teams have turned to DevOps and Agile processes to get faster application releases and higher-quality code.
 The name of the game is automation and process re-engineering.